 I chose Alabaster by Sherwin Williams as the neutral paint color (check out my favorite neutrals here) throughout the house.
 I painted this creamy white on the walls and then gave the ceiling and molding a fresh coat of white paint.

 The fireplace is beautiful and I really wanted to make it pop.
 As I mentioned earlier, we tackled our kitchen renovation at essentially the same time as the floors.
 I chose clean white cabinets for the perimeter of the kitchen and a dark gray cabinet color on the island.

-To give the main floor a cohesive look, I added that same gray color into the dining room and then on the fireplace.
-I took a cabinet front to Sherwin Williams to have their paint color-matched to the exact cabinet color in the kitchen.
+To give the main floor a cohesive look, I added that same gray color into the dining room and then to the fireplace.
+I took a cabinet front to Sherwin Williams to have their paint color matched to the exact cabinet color in the kitchen.
 This is a custom color, but it is very similar to Peppercorn by Sherwin Williams.

 I absolutely love the bold gray on the walls in the dining room.